-I know that thinking about field trips can be daunting when you think about all the lesson plans that you want or need to get through.
+I know that planning field trips can be daunting when you think about all the lesson plans that you want or need to get through.
 Who wants to add to everything you already have on your plate?
-But I think that field trips are better than lessons sometimes because that hands-on, first hand experience of seeing something up close is so much more meaningful.
+I think that field trips are better than lessons because that hands-on, first-hand experience of seeing something up close is so much more meaningful.

 Planning Field Trips for Your Homeschool